A filial daughter behind bars sends care to her elderly parents with a little covert help from DBS

-It all started when Tricia Kwong, from DBS Hong Kong’s Group Strategic Marketing and Communications received a handwritten letter in May.
+It all started when Tricia Kwong, from DBS Hong Kong’s Group Strategic Marketing and Communications department received a handwritten letter in May.

-At first glance, the document appeared to be from a non-governmental organisation inquiring about the bank’s recently unveiled “Care More” initiative, which taps into a SGD 10.5-million DBS Stronger Together Fund to help the elderly and vulnerable groups in the region who have been deeply affected by Covid-19.
+At first glance, the document appeared to be from a non-governmental organisation inquiring about the bank’s recently unveiled “Care More” initiative, which taps into an SGD 10.5-million DBS Stronger Together Fund to help the elderly and vulnerable groups in the region who have been deeply affected by Covid-19.